pypa/build/docs/how-to/ci-cd.rst

 Manual build with isolation
 ===========================

-If you need more control, use build directly with isolated environments:
+If you need more control, use build directly with isolated environments. ``pipx`` is pre-installed on all GitHub Actions
+runners:

 .. code-block:: yaml